 We are all familiar with Goldilocks and her encounter with the Three Bears, the classic 19th century fairy tale told to our young ones.
 Goldilocks enters an empty house and is presented with three bowls of porridge.
 One big bowl, seated in front of a large chair, is much too hot for Goldilocks.
 Beside it, a soft chair and small bowl is too cold for her liking.
 The third bowl is neither too hot, nor too cold for Goldilocks; it is “just right.”
 This cautionary tale can teach us, among other lessons, how to discover what is “just right” – not too hot, not too cold; not too large, not too small.

-Grownups should also pay attention to what is “just right,” especially when it comes to managing the services of your municipality.
+Grownups should also pay attention to what is “just right,” especially when it comes to managing municipal levels of service.
 We can replace the phrases “too hot” and “too cold” with, “overdelivering a service” and “underdelivering a service.”
 Finding a level of service that is “just right” requires us to understand our infrastructure services and define what we are delivering.
 What it does not require is an encounter with three hungry bears.

-Levels of Service is an internationally recognized concept, employed across a variety of sectors around the globe.
+Municipal levels of service is an internationally recognized concept, employed across a variety of sectors around the globe.
 The International Standards Organization’s ISO 55000 defines levels of service as the “parameters, or combination of parameters, which reflect the social, political, environmental and economic outcomes that the organization delivers.”
 Simply stated, levels of service rely on data, accounting for costs and customer feedback, on what is an acceptable service.

 For municipalities to understand how they can quantify and start tracking their levels of service, we must break it up into simpler digestible pieces.
 To provide municipal services at an acceptable level, staff need to balance the cost of providing that service with the quality or performance of that service and the risks associated with the service.